-The woman entrepreneur, especially one who works at home, listen up, this is for you.
-Let's tackle that awful and boring aspect of your job: accounting.
+The woman entrepreneur, especially the one who works at home, listen up, this is for you.
+Let's tackle that awful and boring aspect of your job: bookkeeping.
 Shudder … cringe … scream!

 Envision dollar bills floating down to you or, better yet, being deposited into your bank account.
 The sooner you make the connection between invoicing and getting your company into the black – or shopping for that new pair of designer shoes – the sooner you will get your invoicing tasks done and out the door.